Dündar Ali Osman: Early and personal life

-Dündar Ali Osman Osmanoğlu was born on 30 December 1930 in Damascus, Syria.
+Dündar Ali Osman Osmanoğlu was born on 30 December, 1930, in Damascus, Syria.
 He was a great-grandson of Ottoman Sultan Abdul Hamid II.
 His grandfather was Şehzade Mehmed Selim and his father was Şehzade Mehmed Abdülkerim.
 He had a full-brother, Harun, born in 1932.
 Osmanoğlu was married to Yüsra Hanım and was childless.
-She died on 25 July 2017 in Damascus.
+She died on 25 July, 2017, in Damascus.

 Later life and death

 In 1974, the Ottoman family was allowed to return to Turkey.
 However, Osmanoğlu refused to migrate and stayed in Damascus in Syria, even though most of the family members returned to Istanbul.

-The Syrian Civil War broke in 2011 and media reports emerged in 2013 that Osmanoğlu was stranded in Syria.
+The Syrian Civil War broke out in 2011, and media reports emerged in 2013 that Osmanoğlu was stranded in Syria.
 In August 2017, he was evacuated on the order of Recep Tayyip Erdoğan, the president of Turkey.
 Osmanoğlu was initially evacuated to Beirut in Lebanon.
 Later, he moved to Istanbul.

-Dündar Ali Osman died on 18 January 2021 in Damascus at the age of 90 and was succeeded by his brother Şehzade Harun Osman as the head of the house.
+Dündar Ali Osman died on 18 January, 2021, in Damascus at the age of 90 and was succeeded by his brother Şehzade Harun Osman as the head of the house.